Skelectric/Substack2Markdown/README.md

 PASSWORD = "your-password"
 ```

-You'll also need Microsoft Edge installed for the Selenium webdriver.
+You'll also need Brave Browser installed for the Selenium webdriver (ChromeDriver will be automatically managed).

 ## Usage